PhilippKosarev/libjam/README.md

 # Setting commands and options
 app = "example"
-description = "An example app for the libjam library"
+description = "An example app for the libjam library" commands = {
-# help = "" # If you wish to set your own help page text
-commands = {
   'print':     {'function': CLI.hello,
   'description': 'Prints given string'},